2.2 mile out and back through redwoods to a manzanita-studded knoll. Can

 View photos from this

-seals annually mate and birth, the inland portion of the state reserve
+seals annually mate and birth, the inland portion of the state park

 boasts stiff climbs through redwood forests and along creeks.
 A handful